dantrevino/talks/2018-03-14-Build-Decentralized-Applications-with-Blockstack/tutorial.md

 ```

 ### The Javascript ###
-9. Initialize blockstack, a login indicator, and a user object in `$(document).ready()`
+9. Initialize blockstack, set up a user object and a filename constant

 ```
 const blockstack = window.blockstack
 var user = null
+const STORAGE_FILE = 'sketch.png'
 ```
 This is self explanatory.
 We want variable handlers to access Blockstack functionality.

-10. Check for user login.
+10. Now lets get started with authentication.
+We'll check for user login.
 If user is logged in show "app" div.
-If user is not logged in show "landing" div
+If user is not logged in show "landing" div.

-We'll start with authentication (Identity).
 This is a routine pattern.
 We want to hide the application content until the user is logged in.
 The landing page $('#landing') will include only a 'Sign-In with Blockstack' button.
 The application $('#app') will house the primary application content.

 Key Blockstack functions:
-* blockstack.isUserSignedIn():
-* blockstack.handlePendingSignIn():
-* blockstack.redirectToSignIn():
-* blockstack.loadUserData():
+* __blockstack.redirectToSignIn()__: Generates an authentication request and redirects the user to the Blockstack browser to approve the sign in request.
+* __blockstack.isUserSignedIn()__: Check if a user is currently signed in.
+* __blockstack.handlePendingSignIn()__:  Tries to process any pending sign in request by returning a Promise that resolves to the user data object if the sign in succeeds.
+* __blockstack.loadUserData()__:  Retrieves the user data object.
+The user's profile is stored in the key profile.
-* blockstack.Person()
+* __blockstack.Person()__

 First, the sign-in button:
  <span style="color:red">blockstack.redirectToSignIn()</span>